WITCH experiment

-WITCH (standing for "Weak Interaction Trap for Charged particles"), or experiment IS433, is a double Penning trap experiment to measure the recoil energy of decaying nuclei.
-A spectrometer in combination with a position-sensitive microchannel plate detector is used to count ions (with the MCP) while scanning their energy (using the spectrometer).
-The experiment is located at the ISOLDE Radioactive Ion Beam Facility in CERN.
-The beam from ISOLDE is bunched by REXTRAP after which it is transferred to the WITCH set-up.
+WITCH (standing for "Weak Interaction Trap for Charged particles"), or experiment IS433, was a double Penning trap experiment to measure the recoil energy of decaying nuclei.
+A spectrometer in combination with a position-sensitive microchannel plate detector (MCP) was used to count ions while scanning their energy.
+The experiment was located at the ISOLDE Radioactive Ion Beam Facility in CERN.
+The beam from ISOLDE was bunched by REXTRAP after which it was transferred to the WITCH set-up.

-Working principle
+The WITCH experiment completed its run in 2015, with its successor being the WISArD experiment currently running at ISOLDE.